Young Boozer: Treasurer of Alabama

-After completing his second consecutive term as Treasurer in 2019 Boozer served as Assistant Superintendent of the Alabama State Banking Department and as a member of Governor Ivey's Study Group on Gambling Policy.
-On October 1, 2021, Governor Kay Ivey appointed Boozer as State Treasurer to complete the remaining term of John McMillan who resigned to serve as the executive director of the Alabama Medical Cannabis Commission.
+After completing his second consecutive term as Treasurer in 2019, Boozer was Assistant Superintendent of the Alabama State Banking Department and a member of Governor Ivey's Study Group on Gambling Policy.
+On October 1, 2021, Ivey appointed Boozer as State Treasurer to complete the remaining term of John McMillan who resigned to serve as the executive director of the Alabama Medical Cannabis Commission.